kbdharun/test/README.md

-This is my test repository to test programs, and for me to learn new things in Github.
+This is my test repository to test programs, and for me to learn new things in GitHub.